lnxart/rocketchat-docker/README.md

 ## Usage
 ### How to connect to [Rocket.Chat](https://rocket.chat)

-This project comes with a dynamic load balancer container which is exposed on port 8080.
-This load balancer manages the traffic between our application containers, no matter how many we scale up/down.
+This project comes with a dynamic load-balancer container which is exposed on port 8080.
+This load-balancer manages the traffic between our application containers, no matter how many we scale up/down.

-In production you probably still want to use the default HTTP/HTTPS ports, right?
+In production, you probably still want to use the default HTTP/HTTPS ports, right?
 To do that simply add your certificates to nginx reverse proxy to terminate your SSL connections.

 ### Scaling application dynamically